Positions are available for Boards and Committees of Foothills County. If you are interested in applying, please check the links below:

 The Group consists of area stakeholders and representatives from surrounding municipalities including two Councillors each from Foothills County, the Towns of Black Diamond, Turner Valley, High River, and Okotoks, and the Village of Longview.

 This board is made up of community members as well as Council members.
 Its’ purpose is to make decision on appeals that have been filed with respect to decisions issued for development permits.
-This board meets on an as needed basis.
+This board meets on an as-needed basis.

 The board was created to address sport and recreation infrastructure in the communities of Heritage Pointe, Heritage Heights, Davisburg, and surrounding areas, including the new Heritage Heights multiuse arena, and various soccer and baseball fields in the area.
 The Board is comprised of various Division 6 residents, as well as the Division Councillor.